 City & Guilds of London Art School is an independent organisation and operates entirely without public funding.
-As a result the tuition fees we charge can be higher than those levied by other art and design school funded from central government.
 That being said, we are committed to providing access to our courses on the basis of talent and not just affordability, and to helping students identify the sources of funding available to them.

 If you are a UK student on one of our BA (Hons) degree courses, and you don't already hold an undergraduate degree, you are eligible to apply for a loan from the Student Loan Company.
 These loans cover both tuition fees and maintenance.
 Please note that this will not cover all your fees (but approximately 50%).
 Further information on all aspects of student funding is available at: www.direct.gov.uk/studentfinance and www.studentfinanceengland.co.uk